-When clients meet with an estate planning attorney, one of the biggest concerns that people have is that they do not want their children to receive too much money too early.
+When clients meet with an estate planning attorney, one of the biggest concerns they have is that they do not want their children to receive too much money too early.

 Accordingly, they want to set up a trust for their children.
 This is true even if the children do not have special needs or drug and alcohol problems.
 Unfortunately, the answer to the question “What are the Most Common Types of Trusts for Children” is not a simple one.